Panama women's national football team: 2010s

+2018 CONCACAF Women's Championship

-Panama secured one of the two spots available in Central American Qualifying for the 2018 CONCACAF Women's Championship, this marked their first time playing in the CONCACAF Championship in 12 years.
+After not entering the 2016 Olympics, Panama secured one of the two spots available in Central American Qualifying for the 2018 CONCACAF Women's Championship, this marked their first time playing in the CONCACAF Championship in 12 years, after defeating Nicaragua and El Salvador.
+Their qualification was aided by the suspension of perennial rivals, Guatemala, by FIFA.
 Panama was drawn into Group A, alongside the United States, Mexico and Trinidad and Tobago.

 Panama opened the 2018 CONCACAF Women's Championship with a 3–0 victory over Trinidad and Tobago.
 They suffered a 5–0 loss to the United States in their second match.
 The score could have been much worse if not for the excellent performance from 17-year old goalkeeper Yenith Bailey, as she made several big saves against the US who had 18 shots on goal.
 Panama secured their spot in the semi-final by defeating Mexico 2–0 in their final group match.
 Bailey once again made some big saves, including saving a penalty in the first half.
 Panama was beat by Canada 7–0 in the semi-final, but they would move on to the third place match where a win would secure them a spot in the 2019 FIFA Women's World Cup.
 After losing the third place match to Jamaica on penalties, Panama played against Argentina at the CONCACAF-CONMEBOL play-off to secure a spot for France 2019 but was eliminated from the qualification after losing 1–5 to the Argentines on aggregate.

-2020s
+2020 Olympic qualifiers

+After failing to qualify for the 2019 FIFA Women's World Cup, the Panamanians turned their interest to the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.
+In Central American qualifying, they were drawn into a group containing Guatemala and Honduras.
+Held at the Estadio Rommel Fernandez in Panama City, they beat Honduras 3–0 in their first match but due to the Guatemalans beating Honduras 4–0, anything other than a win in their last game would eliminate them.
+But Panama held their nerve and secured their qualification to 2020 CONCACAF Women's Olympic Qualifying Championship after winning their group with 3–1 win.

+At the championship, where the two finalists make the 2020 Olympics, Panama struggled immensely and couldn't recreate their 2018 performance.
+They first started with a poor 6–1 loss to Costa Rica, followed by a 8–0 loss to United States which eliminated them from Olympic contention.
+Also their goalkeeper, Yenith Bailey, was subbed off injured.
+In their final game, which was a dead rubber against Haiti, they had a dismal performance and lost 6–0, although they were very lucky that they didn't concede more.
+Las Caneleras ended the tournament with 0 wins and a –19 goal difference.
+After the competition, their manager Raiza Gutiérrez was replaced by Mexican coach, Ignacio Quintana.